An Indian student’s guide to studying in Australia

 In fact, the 2016-2017 survey by ‘Top Universities’ includes The Australian National University, The University of Melbourne, The University of Sydney, The University of New South Wales, The University of Queensland, Monash University, The University of Western Australia and The University of Adelaide as some of the high ranked Australian Universities (QS and THE world rankings).

-As the eleventh happiest country in the world, Australia is a melting pot of varied cultures where 260 languages are spoken and more than half the population as first/ second generation migrant.
-With food and festivals from across the globe being enjoyed and celebrated here , a student experiences a truly global exposure.
+As one of the 10 happiest countries in the world, Australia is a melting pot of varied cultures where 200 languages are spoken and more than half the population as first/ second generation migrant.
+With food and festivals from across the globe being enjoyed and celebrated here, a student experiences a truly global exposure.
 It is known to be a unique for its diversity and lifestyle.

 Further, Australia is known for its scenic beauty and beaches, art and architecture, culture and history, sports and adventure, offering an array of tourist attractions for students to take a breather from their studies every once in a while.